aalto-speech/FinChat/README.md

 \* This repository's master branch is frozen to the state it was when the paper was sent to review.
-For a more up to date version check the branch up_to_date.
+For a more up to date version check the branch up-to-date.